AshWeeks/AshWeeks/README.md

 ## Hi there 👋

+I'm an "_under construction_" self taught programmer and developer interested in developing apps, websites, and games (I'm yet to find what I really want to work on most, so I'm exploring all fields).
+  I'm actually working towards studying to go into biomedicine as the gaming industry is very unstable at the moment, but it is something I would LOVE to do in the future!

+I'm currently learning the basics of HTML with freeCodeCamp, particpating in their (under development) full-stack development course.
+Then I will see where I go, I just want to get the fundamentals first :D

+I'm free for any advice you have about learning to code and program and your workflow.

+If you didn't know, I'm also a beginner contect creator - I make content about my life studying and learning, along with my job and work with horses.
+Please feel free to check it out 😃

+Looking forward to connecting!
 <!--
 **AshWeeks/AshWeeks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.